Serge synthesizer: Overview

 Originally, the module configuration for Serge systems could be selected by the user.
 4U panels with module widths typically ranging from 1" to 3" (sometimes more in the case of sequencers), several modules could then be arranged on a 17-inch-wide panel (total of 16 inches of modules), resulting in a custom built panel.
-These were originally arranged by applying paper graphics to the metal panel, which became metal self-applied graphics in the early 1980s and finally graphics printed directly onto the metal panel.
+These were originally arranged by applying paper graphics to the metal panel (paper face), moving on to metal film graphics in the early 1980s and finally graphics printed directly onto the metal panel in the STS era.

-Early systems could have custom graphics—or no graphics—depending upon the whims of the artist.
-Serge adopted a series of geometric designs denoting signal types, input, outputs, and triggers.
+Early systems mostly used standard paper graphic sheets (per module), but could have custom graphics—or no graphics—depending upon the whims of the artist.
+The top and bottom of the graphic sheets folded over onto the back of the panels and had wiring information printed on them.
+The whole panel would then be covered with a clear plastic film.
+Serge initially adopted a series of geometric designs denoting signal types, input, outputs, and triggers.
 Colored 4 mm sockets were used for most connections – blue, black, and red jacks; blue for (unipolar) control voltages, black for bipolar signals (NOT necessarily AC coupled) and red for pulse/gate signals, although these were not rigidly enforced.
 Later, other colors were introduced, e.g. yellow for triggers.
 By keeping output impedances low, Serge largely avoided the need for screened cables.
 3.5 mm sockets were used for some audio interfacing to external equipment.

 Serge modules did not separate audio signal and control voltage jacks, all signals were patched from module to module via banana patch cords.
-Banana cables are most flexible in electronic patching and offer quick patching with a secure connection, most banana jacks can be stacked as well.
+Banana cables offer quick patching with a secure connection, most banana plugs can be stacked, reducing the need for mults.
 The banana leads supplied by Serge and STS are 4 mm Pomona made heavy insulated in silicone cable.
-With a simple ground connection made between different units cross connection/modulation can be made between units.
+With a simple ground connection made between different units cross connection/modulation can be made between systems.

 One of the first Serge Modular synthesizer created became the machine used on the first Greenpeace anti-whaling expedition (1975) by William (Will) Jackson, to approximate whale sounds and broadcast them to whales in the open Pacific.
 (A photo of this can be found in the Vancouver Sun newspaper archives May 1975.)

-In the early 1990s the business was transferred to Rex Probe who renamed it Sound Transform Systems (STS).
-A number of changes were made over the years including the end of systems being sold as kits and user selectable module arrangements.
-STS moved onto 17" pre-configured 'Shop' panels and then the half sized 'M-Class panel.
+Business dropped off from the early 1980s, and in the early 1990s the business was transferred to Rex Probe who renamed it Sound Transform Systems (STS).
+STS didn’t offer kits and later ended user selectable module arrangements, concentrating on 17" pre-configured 'Shop' panels and then the half sized 'M-Class panel.
 These are smaller 8" panels, allowing a user more variety than the Shop Panels but less than custom.
 These panels come with a black 1" center panel for power distribution.